uk-gov-mirror/DFE-Digital.early-years-foundation-reform/README.md

 2. in the postgres cli run `\password`
 3. set the `DATABASE_PASSWORD` from `.env`

+## Antivirus

+We use (clamav)[https://clamav.net] to scan files for viruses

+To install locally:

+`brew install clamav`

+Follow the instructions

 ## Styling pages

 See [this guide](https://design-system.service.gov.uk/get-started/) for